suthaharan/rails-docker-setup/rails-setup3/Readme.md

-# Rails 5 with MySQL
+# Rails 6 with MySQL, PHPMyAdmin

 * Reference of the build from ...
 Link [hhttps://dev.to/itnext/setting-up-ruby-on-rails-with-docker-and-mysql-3mpc]